highcard-dev/druid-cli/README.md

 ## Scroll OCI manifest

 The Druid CLI uses a **so called Scroll** to get instructions on how to launch and handle the process.
-A scroll can also include files required for that purpose.
+A scroll can also include files.
-A Scroll is an OCI Artifact, so it is easy to distribute.
+A Scroll is an OCI Artifact, so it is easy to distribute with registries like Dockerhub.

 ## Features